raphaelalmeidamartins/fine-flavor-iOS/README.md

 <details>
   <summary markdown="span"><strong>:us: English</strong></summary><br />

 This project is a recipe app for iOS developed in Swift, using UIKit and storyboards.
-It is a recreation of a [React project](https://github.com/raphaelalmeidamartins/fine-flavor) that was originally developed in React during my time at Trybe.
+It is a recreation of a [project](https://github.com/raphaelalmeidamartins/fine-flavor) that was originally developed with **React** during my time at Trybe.

 The goal of the application is to allow users to search for meal and drink recipes by category.
 When users find an interesting recipe, they can start the recipe, mark it as completed, favorite it, or share it with others.